ashleymichaelwilliams/aws-sandbox/README.md

 #### **Project Notes:**
 <br>

-&nbsp;&nbsp;&nbsp; Some of the documented components/services have yet to be added.
+&nbsp;&nbsp;&nbsp; Some of the documented components/services in the diagram have yet to be added.
+(See [Available Technologies/Tools](#available-technologiestools) above)
   * Therefore, they will be missing until they are added to the project.

 <br>

 &nbsp;&nbsp;&nbsp; When provisioning the "dev" stack (`stacks/dev`) by default it's set to "remote" (Terraform Cloud) for backend state storage.
-  * You will need to modify the `tfe_organization` global variable in the `stakcs/config.tm.hcl` file with your Otganization ID.
+  * You will need to modify the `tfe_organization` global variable in the `stakcs/config.tm.hcl` file with your Organization ID.
-  * You can also easily opt to use the "local" backend storage by setting the global variable `isLocal` to `true` in the `stacks/dev/config.tm.hcl` file.
+  * You can also opt to use the "local" backend storage by setting the global variable `isLocal` to `true` in the `stacks/dev/config.tm.hcl` file.

 <br>

-&nbsp;&nbsp;&nbsp; We might recommend using a sandbox or trial account (ie. A Cloud Guru Playground) account when initially using the project.
+&nbsp;&nbsp;&nbsp; We might recommend using a sandbox or trial account (ie. A Cloud Guru Playground) when initially using the project.
-  * Protects users from accidently causing any risk/issues with existing environment configurations.
+  * This protects users from accidently causing any risk/issues with their existing environments/configurations.
-  * Can also prevent any naming collisions during provisioning with existing resources.
+  * Using a sandbox account can also prevent any naming collisions during provisioning with their existing resources.

 <br>

-&nbsp;&nbsp;&nbsp; There are a lot of opportunities for optimizing the configuration management for this project.
+&nbsp;&nbsp;&nbsp; There are a lot of opportunities for optimizing the config for this project.
 (This was intentional!)
   * This project was intended for testing purposes of sample Infra Code, which is used to illustrate how you might structure your project.

 <br>